Explained: Why Delhi Assembly Election is a vital one

 Delhi has sizeable population of groups that can influence the outcome of the assembly election.

-Delhi has a mixed popuation of Punjabis form about 35 per cent, Purvanchalis (people from eastern Uttar Pradesh, Bihar and Jharkhand) form about 30 per cent of population).
+Delhi has a mixed population of Punjabis form about 35 per cent, Purvanchalis (people from eastern Uttar Pradesh, Bihar and Jharkhand) form about 30 per cent of population).

 This makes the leaders on UP, Bihar, Jharkhand and Punjab vote aggregators in Delhi.